 This is the perfect tour for those who do not have a lot of snowmobile experience, but would like to experience a whole day in the saddle, and to head far from Longyearbyen and into the wilderness.

 The goal for the tour is Fredheim, the hunting base of the legendary trapper, Hilmar Nøis, who spent 38 winters on Svalbard.
 Nøis was known as the ‘King of Sassen’, but actually planned to be a fisherman.
 He was so troubled by sea sickness however, that he decided to become a hunter on Svalbard instead.
 Many of the trappers cabins on Svalbard are of the simplest sort, but Villa Fredheim is an exception.
-With its flag pole, pot plants and curtains, this two storey villa was a palace in comparison to the other.
+With its flag pole, potted plants and curtains, this two storey villa was a palace in comparison to the other.
 Despite the ‘luxurious’ standard, it is hard not to feel enormous respect for Nøis and his family who lived in the wilderness winter after winter.

 We will enjoy an expedition lunch out in the wilderness.
 Perhaps at the top of Fjordnibba, with views towards the mighty Tempelfjellet and the von Post Glacier in the Tempelfjord?
-If the winter has been long and cold, we may be able to drive in towards the glacier face, or park the snowmobiles by Fredheim and walk out onto the ice.
+If the winter has been long and cold, we may be able to drive in towards the glacier face, or park the snowmobiles by Fredheim.
 Safety is always the most important, but whichever route we take, the guide will share informative details on the environs and history of the area, and if we are lucky we may see some of the local wildlife.

 A valid driver’s licence for car or motorbike is required to drive a snowmobile.
 Remember to take it with you on the tour.